sunnatjonMuratov/Scuba_Diving/README.md

 Images: Replace the images in the /images directory with your own to personalize the diving spots and enhance the visual experience.
 🤝 Contributing
 If you'd like to contribute to this project, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

-Fork the repository.
-Create a new branch:
-bash
-Copy code
-git checkout -b feature/your-feature-name
-Make your changes and commit them: bash
-Copy code
-git commit -m 'Add your feature'
-Push to the branch:
-bash
-Copy code
-git push origin feature/your-feature-name
-Create a Pull Request.
-📝 License
-This project is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it as you see fit.